MekhyW/CookieBaker-AI/README.md

 ### The pipeline/chain:

-0) App receives input from client process, containing: sfw boolean, chat title, chat description, sender message (prompt), sender username/name, sender isadmin, and media (defaults to None)
+0) App receives input from client process, containing: sfw boolean, sender message (prompt), sender username/name, and media (defaults to None)
-1) Media tokenization layer extracts information from media [optional]
+1) Media tokenization step extracts information from media [optional]
-2) Conversation layer generates responses in natural language.
+2) Conversation step generates responses in natural language.
 It can also access web search tools and custom tools to retrieve chat and/or sender information, as well as the schema of available commands, set by the client
-3) Separate API routes for setting command dictionary and client metadata (as this only has to be done once)
+3) Separate API route for setting command dictionary (as this only has to be done once)

-### Media tokenization layer:
+### Media tokenization step:

 - According to text input, prompt multimodal model to extract relevant information from input audios, images and videos
 - Audio is converted to text (Whisper)